-The values are based on research and models originally developed by Professor B. Oschatz in an analysis of the energy saving potential of low energy buildings19.
-An analysis of 22 studies documented average savings of 20.2%20 after consumption based cost allocation has been introduced.
+The values are based on research and models originally developed by Professor B. Oschatz in an analysis of the energy saving potential of low energy buildings25.
+An analysis of 22 studies documented average savings of 20.2%26 after consumption based cost allocation has been introduced.
 The buildings in the studies were taken to have thermal insulation in accordance to the 1977 Heat Insulation Ordinance (WSVO 1977).

-Oschatz calculated the changes necessary to achieve 20.2 % savings for terraced houses and multi-apartment buildings21 along two dimensions: temperature reduction and reduction of air flow, on the basis that these were
+Oschatz calculated the changes necessary to achieve 20.2 % savings for terraced houses and multi-apartment buildings27 along two dimensions: temperature reduction and reduction of air flow, on the basis that these were

-18 Necessary modifications are described in section 3.5 and specified in the table in section 11.1
+Necessary modifications are described in section 3.5 and specified in the table in section 11.1

-19 Oschatz, B (2004) Heizkostenerfassung im Niedrigenergiehaus, published in BBSR Heft 118.
+Oschatz, B (2004) Heizkostenerfassung im Niedrigenergiehaus, published in BBSR Heft 118.

-20 An almost equal value has been documented by: Loga, T., Großklos, M., Knissel, J. (2003) Der Einfuss des Gebäudestandards und des Nutzerverhaltens auf die Heizkosten - Konsequenzen für die verbrauchsabhängige Abrechnung, Institut für Wohnen und Umwelt, Darmstadt the dimensions inhabitants were able to control.
-Attributing the savings to either temperature control or ventilation alone did not fit the behavioural data as well as attributing half of the savings to each dimension22.
+An almost equal value has been documented by: Loga, T., Großklos, M., Knissel, J. (2003) Der Einfuss des Gebäudestandards und des Nutzerverhaltens auf die Heizkosten - Konsequenzen für die verbrauchsabhängige Abrechnung, Institut für Wohnen und Umwelt, Darmstadt the dimensions inhabitants were able to control.
+Attributing the savings to either temperature control or ventilation alone did not fit the behavioural data as well as attributing half of the savings to each dimension28.

-21 DIN V 4108-6: 2003-06 Wärmeschutz und Energieeinsparung in Gebäuden, Teil 6 Berechnung des Jahresheizwärme- und des Jahresheizenergiebedarfs.
+27 DIN V 4108-6: 2003-06 Wärmeschutz und Energieeinsparung in Gebäuden, Teil 6 Berechnung des Jahresheizwärme- und des Jahresheizenergiebedarfs.

-The approach introduced by Oschatz of using two dimensions of savings effect has subsequently been used to calculate energy and cost saving potential in a number of Member States23 and to assess the viability of introducing EED measures on frequent billing information in German building stock24.
+The approach introduced by Oschatz of using two dimensions of savings effect has subsequently been used to assess the viability of introducing EED measures on frequent billing information in German building stock29.